 Business Process Mapping Tips #2

-You’ve agreed why you are mapping a process.
-Next you need to agree two additional points;
+You’ve agreed why your business is mapping a process.
+The next step is to agree two additional points;

 Or put another way Where Are The Boundaries? sounds simple right?

 Where Does The Process Finish?

 Is your process finished (final output) when the product or service is delivered to the customer, the client?

 - the Product Delivered?

 - the Contract Signed?

 You define when it finishes, you can choose the Output that you want to map to.